The BoG’s censorship of the FA | Archived Updates

 The longer answer is threefold:

 First, in the weeks following the ratification of the tentative agreement, the FA and the Employer mutually agreed to implement a two-week delay on all RTPP schedules to allow sufficient time for everyone to review the changes to the process.
-On March 26, the Joint Committee (JC) for the administration of the Collective Agreement released a memorandum of “Return to Work Timelines”[Link to the document A], adjusting the starting date of RTPP timelines to “two weeks after the date the new Collective Agreement is signed.”
+On March 26, the Joint Committee (JC) for the administration of the Collective Agreement released a memorandum of “Return to Work Timelines”, adjusting the starting date of RTPP timelines to “two weeks after the date the new Collective Agreement is signed.”
 The memorandum further stated that “the parties acknowledge that the RTPP Workshop will be delayed as major revisions are required”.
 At the time, both parties recognized that participation in the revised RTPP workshops would be essential for candidates and assessors to make informed decisions regarding the new RTPP process.
 The FA sincerely believed that the Collective Agreement would be signed sometime during the spring or early summer and has worked diligently towards that goal.
 It was also the FA’s expectation that the VPAP office would adhere to the March 26 JC memo, as it constitutes a binding decision for both parties.

 Second, in May, the Employer ceased to abide by the March 26 decision issued by the Joint Committee.
 In that month, the Vice-President Academic and Provost’s (VPAP) office began to unilaterally send RTPP notification letters to FA members who were automatically going up for RTPP this year, instructing them to submit their application files via provided links.
 This action created a highly confusing situation: while some members correctly followed the March 26 JC memo and held off on their applications, others were instructed by the Employer to proceed with the “old” RTPP timelines outlined in the expired CA. The VPAP’s office did not inform the FA of its action, and the FA only became aware of the issue in September when members who had followed the Employer’s instructions reported their confusion.
 Upon learning of this issue, the FA Executive immediately requested that the VPAP’s office correct its mistake and clarify the situation.
 However, the VPAP’s office did not respond to this request.
 On September 20, the FA again urged the Joint Committee to issue a memo to address the confusion.